Coronavirus (COVID-19) infection control for care providers

 What can care homes do to stop the spread of coronavirus (COVID-19)?

 The Government has issued guidance for adult social care, including care homes.
+Further detail is included in the COVID-19 winter plan.

 For people living and working in care settings, infections can be serious and, in some cases, life-threatening.
 They can also make existing medical conditions worse.
 Regular contact with staff, other residents, family and friends and the shared living space all mean infection can easily be passed around.
 It is therefore vital to take the steps that can help prevent COVID-19 occurring and spreading.